Theorem-like Environments in LaTeX

 inserts the type of environment referenced, so a reference \cref{my first theorem}

-will appears as “Theorem 1”, whereas \ref{my first theorem}
+will appear as “Theorem 1”, whereas \ref{my first theorem}

 only appears as “1”.